coreui/coreui-pro/docs/content/4.1/forms/date-picker.md

 ## Readonly

-Add the `inputReadOnly` boolean attribute to prevent modification of the input's value.
+Add the `data-coreui-input-read-only="true"` boolean attribute to prevent modification of the input's value.

 {{< example >}}
 <div class="row">